Stormwater Action Monitoring

 What is the process for new projects?

-Every few years, the SWG and SAM organize a solicitation process to approve new projects for SAM.
-The most recent workshop was held Aug.
-29, 2023.
+SAM Round 4 project-selection workshop was Aug.
+29, 2023, and was attended by more than 150 participants.
 Proposed studies were presented to an audience of stormwater managers, permittees, and interested stakeholders.
 See the Round 4 final slides, summary of proposals, and workshop Q&A. SWG considered the subsequent permittee voting and sent SWG's Round 4 funding decisions to Ecology in November 2023.

 Keep in touch